Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental details

 Figure \ref{fig:setup}c shows a scheme of the experimental setup used for most of the microwave transmission experiments described below.
 The superconducting devices were thermally anchored to the mixing chamber of a dilution refrigerator with a $10$~mK base temperature and placed inside the bore of a $1$ T cryo-free superconducting magnet whose magnetic field was parallel to the chip long axis.
 Some experiments were also performed using an adiabatic demagnetization refrigerator ($T \gtrsim 50$ mK) equipped with a home-made superconducting vector magnet.
 The chips were connected to two or four cryogenic coaxial lines that, depending on the particular experiment, incorporated different levels of attenuation and of cryogenic amplification.

-In Continuous Wave (CW) experiments, the microwave transmission of the device was probed with a Vector Network Analyzer (VNA) using microwave output powers between $-45$ and $0$~dBm.
-The input microwave signal ('readout IN' in Fig. \ref{fig:setup}c) was then further attenuated by $-50$~dB before reaching the device, then the transmitted signal ('readout OUT') was cryogenically amplified by $+30$~dB using a cryogenic amplifier before reaching the VNA detection port.
+In Continuous Wave (CW) experiments, the microwave transmission of the device was probed, for driving frequencies $\omega/2 \pi$ ranging from $1$ to $8$ GHz and microwave output powers between $-45$ and $0$~dBm, with a Vector Network Analyzer (VNA).The input microwave signal (`readout IN' in Fig. \ref{fig:setup}c) was then further attenuated by $-50$~dB before reaching the device, then the transmitted signal (`readout OUT') was cryogenically amplified by $+30$~dB using a cryogenic amplifier before reaching the VNA detection port.

 Pump-probe experiments were performed by sending sequences of excitation (typically tuned close to the average spin resonance frequency) and readout (scanning frequencies close to $\omega_{\rm r}$) pulses to the chip.
 In order to work with stronger excitation pulses, chips with separate excitation and readout transmission lines were used (see Fig. \ref{fig:setup}d and e).
 In this way, different net attenuations can be chosen for the pump and probe channels.
 As with CW measurements, the readout line was amplified at $T = 4$~K with a $+30$ dB cryogenic amplifier.
 The generation stage consists of an Arbitrary Waveform Generator (AWG) plus all the necessary microwave elements, such as attenuators, amplifiers, switches, splitters/combiners, to have the desired power for each of the excitation and readout pulses.
 The detection stage consists of a mixer, whose reference local oscillator signal was delivered by the AWG, and of a fast digital oscilloscope that detects the in-phase ($I$) and quadrature ($Q$) components of the readout pulses.